ShopBonsai/docs/docs/product-feeds/format.md

 > **required**

 Affiliate product ID.
 Variants belonging to the same product have the same `affiliate_item_group_id`.
-This field is unique to each product per feed.
-And it is assigned by the merchant.
+This field is assigned by the merchant.
 You can use this field to map products from our feeds to the same products from your own database.

 ## `title`